anushareddy5/Spatial-Single-Cell-Analysis-Pipeline/README.md

 ## Overview & Workflow

-Five scripts form the core of this pipeline.
+Six scripts form the core of this pipeline.
 They must be executed in the sequence below for each `.h5ad` file:

 1. **Depth Violin Plots** (`depth_violin.py`)
 2. **Spatial Expression Plots** (`spatial_expression_plots.py`)